Legos and the Gospel

 Legos and Salvation

-First, I tell them that sin separates us from God.
+First, I explain that sin separates us from God.

 Sin separates us from God.
 This is important for our children to know.

-Then, I tell them that God loves us, and so He sent Jesus.
-Jesus lived a perfect life – and than willingly gave that life for us on the cross.
+Then I share the good news: God loves us so much that He sent Jesus.
+Jesus lived a perfect life and willingly gave it up on the cross for us.

-On the third day, He rose again – making a bridge for us to get to heaven.
+On the third day, He rose again, conquering sin and death and making a way for us to be with Him forever, like a bridge connecting us back to God.

 Jesus Christ alone bridges us to God the Father.